-Learn how to make caramel candy the old fashioned way.
-This recipe is perfect for candies, salted caramels, popcorn (balls or in a bowl), caramel sauce, as well as making your own caramel bits.
+Learn how to make the most delicious and easy caramel candy the old fashioned way.
+This versatile Caramel recipe is perfect to make for candies, salted caramels, popcorn (balls or in a bowl), caramel sauce, as well as making your own caramel bits.

 You can use this same recipe to make a caramel sauce (drizzled over cheesecake is divine, just had to add that in there), a bowl of caramel covered popcorn, popcorn balls, caramel for those carameled apples, a dipping sauce, homemade caramel bits, and of course old school wrapped caramel candies.

 The only thing you have to do to make any of those different versions of caramel is to adjust how long it cooks for your desired use (for example: